PaddlePaddle/PaddleClas/docs/en/models_training/recognition_en.md

     -o Global.save_inference_dir=./inference
 ```

-`Global.pretrained_model` is used to specify the model file path, which still does not need to contain the model file suffix (e.g.[2.2.2 Model Recovery Training](https://github.com/PaddlePaddle/PaddleClas/blob/develop/docs/zh_CN/models_training/recognition.md#2.2.2)).
+`Global.pretrained_model` is used to specify the model file path, which still does not need to contain the model file suffix (e.g.[2.2.2 Model Recovery Training](#2.2.2)).
 When executed, it will generate the `./inference` directory, which contains the `inference.pdiparams`,`inference.pdiparams.info`, and`inference.pdmodel` files.`Global.save_inference_dir` allows you to specify the path to export the inference model.
 The inference model saved here is truncated at the embedding feature level, i.e. the final output of the model is n-dimensional embedding features.

 The above command will generate the model structure file (`inference.pdmodel`) and the model weights file (`inference.pdiparams`), which can then be used for inference using the inference engine.
-The process of inference using the inference model can be found in [Predictive inference based on the Python prediction engine](https://github.com/PaddlePaddle/PaddleClas/blob/release/2.2/docs/en/tutorials/@shengyu).
+The process of inference using the inference model can be found in [Predictive inference based on the Python prediction engine](../inference_deployment/python_deploy_en.md).

+<a name="3"></a>

 ## 3. Vector Search